Scarborough is not something we inherited, we created this dream from blood, sweat, tears and several glasses of Chardonnay…

 The family business model was complete.

 Today, Scarborough Wine Co. stands tall as one of the most recognized Hunter Valley wineries and a must visit cellar door experience.
-In 2011 a second cellar door was born; Scarborough on Hermitage, offering the extensive range in a different environment with the same attention to detail that can be found at the Gillards Road property.
 There has been growth into new varieties, Rosé, Verdelho, three types of Chardonnay as well as Pinot and a sticky.